This article includes the following topics:

 To change the visible items in Timeline View, use View > Timeline Settings from the menu.
 The options appear in the Contextual Browser at the left of the LUNA window.
 An item is visible when its box is active.

 Select View > Timeline Settings > Loop to show the Loop ruler.
 In the Loop ruler you can select a loop, and move the loop location and change the duration.
-To enable or disable loop playback, click the Loop Record/Playback button on the transport, or type Control+L.
+To enable or disable loop playback, click the Loop Record/Playback button on the transport, or type Control+L. When you enable Loop Playback, the current selection (if any) becomes the loop.

 Minutes and Seconds ruler